microsoft/msticpy/docs/source/data_analysis/AnomalousSequence.rst

             in the visualisation.
             Note, the content of each of these columns should be json serializable in order to be compatible with the figure

         Returns
         -------
         figure

+Visualise the scored sessions in an interactive timeline plot.

 .. code:: ipython3

-    # visualise the scored sessions in an interactive timeline plot.

     anomalous.visualise_scored_sessions(
         data_with_scores=modelled_df,
         time_column='TimeGenerated_min',  # this will appear in the x-axis